jbirddog/el-rodeo/task-units.md

 When executed this single diagram would contain the results of all three tasks, which can then be returned to their respective workflows.
 Assuming a truly Parallel Gateway this would achieve the same results as running the task units of two separate workflows in their own empty workflow.

-Exactly how errors are handled/propagated and how results are fed back to the original workflow will need to be defined in more detail.
+Exactly how errors are handled/propagated, environments blended and how results are fed back to the original workflow will need to be defined in more detail.

 # old stuff to maybe mention in the parallel execution part